-UPDATE – June 4, 2014: Added new results for Oracle and IBM to the JOPS/core table.
-However I have not done the cost comparison for those results as it takes time to get hardware quote from Oracle to calculate their cost.
+UPDATE – November 10, 2015: Added new results for Oracle and IBM to the JOPS/core table.
+However I have not done the cost comparison for those results.

-There is a saying in Russia: “If you want to have your glass intact, do not throw stones into other people windows” (or its English version).
-I am sure other cultures have similar idioms (which I would love to see in the comments section below).
+There is a saying: “People who live in glass houses shouldn’t throw stones”.
 At Oracle OpenWorld 2013 conference Oracle had thrown more than a handful of “stones” into IBM proverbial “windows” and I would like to clarify few performance related things in this post.

 Oracle posted this press-release claiming WebLogic performance superiority over WebSphere (you did not you expect otherwise, did you?).
 In this press-release Oracle claims to have the highest virtualized performance.
 In sessions during the OpenWorld conference Oracle claimed to have higher performance per socket compared to IBM Power7+ chips.
 Elisabeth Stahl described her point of view quite nicely in her blog posts “Guns and Butter at OpenWorld” and “Born to run benchmarks“.